The Story Of Josephine Earp, The Mystery Woman Who Became The Common-Law Wife Of Old West Lawman Wyatt Earp

 The two lawmen – Wyatt Earp and Johnny Behan – almost certainly knew each other, and some historians claim both were involved with Josephine Earp, though they kept it secret because they were all in second relationships.

-Life As The Wife Of Wyatt Earp
+A Tumultuous Life As The Wife Of Wyatt Earp

 How did Wyatt and Josephine Earp meet, exactly?
 Neither one ever told the tale – perhaps because both had been in relationships when they met.

-Josephine wrote that she officially married Earp in 1892 on a boat off the coast of L.A., though no record of this exists.
+Josephine Earp wrote that she officially married Wyatt Earp in 1892 on a boat off the coast of L.A., though no record of this exists.
 They moved from boomtown to boomtown as Wyatt opened saloons and escaped the law.
 Josie carefully cultivated her husband’s reputation in these new towns, claiming he never drank.

-Josephine and Wyatt Earp
+Josephine Earp and Wyatt Earp

 The Earps tried their hand at mining and also began writing about their lives.
 But it was Josephine Earp’s life story that would create a scandal after Wyatt died in 1929.

-Josephine Earp Tells Her Story
+Josephine Earp Finally Tells Her Story

 A widow in the 1930s, Josephine Earp set out to finish her memoir, but she did not tell the truth.
 Instead, she crafted a narrative that hid her wild years and burnished Wyatt’s reputation.